 Anthony Paciocco is an instructor in Trial Advocacy - Criminal at Queen's University Faculty of Law.

 Full bio can be found here: https://edelsonlaw.ca/team/tony-paciocco/

 Saro is a PhD candidate in the Faculty of Law, Queens University.
 Her work at Queen's Law pertains to the impact of tax administration agreements, between select First Nations and the Canada Revenue Agency, on First Nations self-governance and self-determination.

 Ksenia Polonskaya successfully defended and convocated with a PhD from Queen's Law in the fall of 2018.

-Michael Pratt is an Associate Professor of Law, cross-appointed to Philosophy, at Queen’s University.
+Michael G Pratt is an Associate Professor of Law, cross-appointed to Philosophy, at Queen’s University.
 He studied at the University of Toronto, where he earned his BSc and, following an LLB from Osgoode, his LLM.
-He later obtained a PhD in Philosophy at the University of Sydney.
+He later obtained a PhD in Philosophy from the University of Sydney.